This article discusses the pools at Disney’s Grand Floridian Resort.

 Related: Disney Resorts with Water Slides

-And you can see it comes out underneath the bridge on the opposite end of the pool.
+And you can see the slide comes out underneath the bridge on the opposite end of the pool.

 You might also notice a few private cabanas are set up at the opposite end of the Grand Floridian pool.
 Below is a photo of the cabanas that sit near the back of the Beach Pool.